-IFRS S1 requires companies to "refer to and consider" the applicability of the disclosure topics and related metrics in the industry based SASB standards.
-The standard also recommends the consideration of other sources, such as the CDSB, ESRS and GRI standards.
+Where the ISSB standards did not address a particular sustainability issue, the IFRS S1 requires entities to "refer to and consider" the applicability of the disclosure topics and related metrics in the industry-based SASB standards.
+The standard also recommends the consideration of other sources, such as the Climate Disclosure Standards Board (CDSB), European Sustainability Reporting Standards (ESRS), and the Global Reporting Initiative (GRI) standards.